 Once you’ve segmented your audience, it’s time to set up the email flow for each group.

 3. Measure Results

 Of course, drip email campaigns can be automated, but there are things to monitor and take manual action on.
-Revamping a segment and strategizing your efforts, based on the audience engagement with initial emails, is critical in setting up further steps.
+Revamping a segment and strategizing your efforts based on audience engagement with initial emails is critical in setting up further steps.

-Consistently measure the click rates and open rates, and try to understand their effect on the ROI.
+Consistently measure the click and open rates, and try to understand their effect on the ROI.

 You should continually tweak your emails based on engagement metrics.

 - No open rates?
 Change the subject lines by including offers/coupons.

 - No click-throughs?
 Improve the email’s content, design, call-to-action, and layout of the email.